Fierce warriors, Druid priests, and intricate artwork are part of a mysterious yet enduring culture that got its start in European pre-history.

 The Hybrid Artistry of Illumination

-A truly hybrid artform, Celtic knotwork was comprised of a fusion of Celtic styles with Coptic (Egyptian), Christian, Mediterranean, Anglo-Saxon, Frankish, and Scandinavian styles.
+A truly hybrid artform, Celtic knotwork was comprised of a fusion of Celtic designs with Coptic (Egyptian), Christian, Mediterranean, Anglo-Saxon, Frankish, and Scandinavian styles.

 The Christian Period from the ﬁfth century AD onwards saw a remarkable fusion of traditional Celtic design with Christian symbology.
 During this phase, chalices and patterns were decorated with Celtic designs within the advanced metalwork of the Anglo-Saxons, such as filigree and chip carving.
 Interwoven with depictions of gospel scenes were elaborately wrapped animal ﬁgures and the well-known curved forms of Celtic carving and etching.